lingpy/lingpy/doc/source/intro.rst

 signs.
 And when reconstructing language phylogenies, this is done by comparing the *signs* of different languages.

-In QLC-LingPy, the different entities are represented within an object-oriented frame work.
+In LingPy, the different entities are represented within an object-oriented frame work.
 The different aspects of linguistic signs and languages are modeled by specific classes.
-Thus, if one has to deal with the formal part of the linguistic sign, the :py:class:`~lingpy.sequence.Sequence` class in QLC-LingPy makes it possible to deal with various automatic aspects of sound sequences, such as, e.g., their prosodic properties, or their sound classes.
+Thus, if one has to deal with the formal part of the linguistic sign, the :py:class:`~lingpy.sequence.Sequence` class in LingPy makes it possible to deal with various automatic aspects of sound sequences, such as, e.g., their prosodic properties, or their sound classes.
 For the comparison of sign forms, one can chose between the